superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 ## Speed-run your way to continuous deployment

 1. Fork [go-example](https://github.com/fly-apps/go-example) to your own GitHub repository.
-2. Get a Fly API token with `flyctl tokens create deploy`.
+2. Get a Fly API token with `flyctl tokens create deploy -x 999999h`.
 3. Go to your newly created repository on GitHub and select Settings.
 4. Go to Secrets and create a Repository secret called `FLY_API_TOKEN` with the value of the token from step 2
 5. Clone the repository to your local machine to edit it